Rev. Al Sharpton Plans To Visit Jailed Meek Mill, Fight For New Hearing

 Imprisoned rapper Meek Mill may soon find his fortunes on the upswing.

-The Rev. Al Sharpton recently announced that he plans to soon visit the jailed hip hop star as part of a movement aimed at bringing attention to what many see as the overly harsh sentence he was slapped with following a probation violation.
+Rev. Al Sharpton recently announced that he plans to soon visit the jailed hip hop star as part of a movement aimed at bringing attention to what many see as the overly harsh sentence he was slapped with following a probation violation.

 “I think this is about an injustice that is representative of many young men of color that face an abuse of a probation or parole system,” Sharpton told the New York Daily News at the Harlem headquarters of the National Action Network.

-Sharpton said he hopes the attention he and others are bringing to the situation as well as that of mass incarceration in general may lead to the rapper being granted a new hearing.
+Sharpton said he hopes the attention he and others are bringing to the situation, as well as that of mass incarceration in general, may lead to the rapper being granted a new hearing.

-Earlier this month, the rap star was slapped with a sentence of two-to-four-years when a gun possession case from when he was 18 came up for review in two separate instances—a fight in St. Louis and popping a wheelie on a dirt bike in New York.
+Earlier this month, the rap star was slapped with a sentence of two-to-four-years when a gun possession case from when he was 18 came up for review in two separate instances — a fight in St. Louis and popping a wheelie on a dirt bike in New York.

 In each of the new cases, criminal charges were dropped and prosecutors and Mill’s probation officer both recommended that he be spared prison time.